 - b.
 OO CERTIFICATE For all claims, this certificate lists the applicable control actions performed and, for each one, the date and the signature and OO number of the OO who performed it.
-Certificates may originate from more than one OO in a given claim. - c.
+Certifi-cates may originate from more than one OO in a given claim. - c.
 OO CORRECTION CERTIFICATE This certificate identifies the glider and the pilot for NAC claims officer approval when, for a Silver or Gold badge claim, this data is incorrectly entered or stored in an FR or PR. - d.
-TAKE-OFF / LANDING CERTIFICATE This certificate states the time and location of take-off, and for a duration flight having no FR/PR on board, also the landing time. - e.
+TAKE-OFF This certificate states the time and location of take-off. - e.
 CALIBRATION CERTIFICATE Instrument error at intervals throughout the FR or PR range will be listed on a current calibration certificate that includes the laboratory's logo or name.
-This certificate shall include: - FR or PR model and serial number and the range of its pressure transducer. - date of calibration - calibration table - date, name, and signature of calibration laboratory official. - f.
+This certificate shall include: - FR or PR model and serial number and the range of its pressure transducer.

+- date of calibration - · calibration table - · date, name, and signature of calibration laboratory official. - f.
 POSITION RECORDER CERTIFICATE This certificate shall state that the PR used cannot record estimated fixes on the claimed flight if that is an option the PR has.
 See 2.5e.